-19 Rooftop solar customers on the one hand and public service companies or private producers 20 on the other are not similarly situated.
-Rooftop solar customers do not have a compensating 21 service area or economies of scale.
-The solar customer installed a rooftop system at the invitation 22 of the Commission and APS to handle his or her energy expenses, not to be a power company.
+Rooftop solar customers on the one hand and public service companies or private producers on the other are not similarly situated.
+Rooftop solar customers do not have a compensating service area or economies of scale.

 6. Year End Clearing of Credit Balances